CLOSED WEDNESDAY FOR ALL INBOUND SHINGLE RECYCLING. Open for sales & delivery.

 The solution is RAS.
 Low spots have been filled and now prevents the buildup of mud.
 RAS provides a hard surface that repels water.

 RAS has been a proven dust control material for many years.
 Graded, but not rolled out, RAS has been proven to stabilize the roadbed for up to two years.

 Notice the dusty road on the left?
 There are two trucks.
 The road on the right is paved with RAS.

-Here is the same location in 2018.
-It has been two years and the road is performing very well.
+Here is the same location in 2020.
+It has been close to four years and the road is performing very well.

 This street was paved 50/50 with cold patch.
 The road has been down for two years and is still performing well.

 RAS with cold patch.
 Using RAS with cold patch extends the yield while using recycled product.

 RAS mixed with base.
 Combining 3/4 base with RAS for a smooth dust free road.
 The RAS mixes and hardens into the base fines for a smooth dust free road surface.